The Assisi Network

 "In all about 200 Jews had been entrusted to us by Divine Providence with God's help and through the intercession of St. Francis.
 Not one of them fell into the hands of their persecutors….
 Jews and Christians venerate the same book, the Bible, whose opening chapter reminds us that we were created in God's image and likeness.
 God is our father and we are all brothers and sisters."

-Father Rufino Niccacci was recognized as Righteous Among the nations in 1976.
+On April 17, 1974, Yad Vashem recognized Father Rufino Niccacci as Righteous Among the Nations.

-Monsignor Giuseppe Placido Nicolinie and Father Aldo Brunacci were recognized as Righteous among the Nations in 1977.
+On December 6, 1977, Yad Vashem recognized Monsignor Giuseppe Placido Nicolini and Father Aldo Brunacci as Righteous Among the Nations.

 Supported By: Conference on Jewish Material Claims Against Germany